 People, groups, and organizations

-- Pathways to Education is a national organization that aims to increase graduation rates in low socioeconomic communities throughout Canada.
+- The Pathways to Education is a national organization that aims to increase graduation rates in low socioeconomic communities throughout Canada.
 Although their primary focus is on dropout prevention, the group does extensive work to decrease absenteeism.

 Current and upcoming activities and achievements

-Earlier activities and achievements
+Past activities and achievements

-- November 2018: Lynn Lyons gave a two day workshop titled “Managing Anxiety at Home and at School” in Saskatoon.
+- 2018 November: Lynn Lyons gave a two day workshop titled “Managing Anxiety at Home and at School” in Saskatoon.
 The workshop was designed to lessen anxiety in children who refuse to go to school.

-- November 2018: The Neufeld Institute held a conference titled “Resilience, Recovery & relationship: Towards Flourishing Children & Youth” that was concerned with developing resilience in young people.
+- 2018 November: The Neufeld Institute held a conference titled “Resilience, Recovery & relationship: Towards Flourishing Children & Youth” that was concerned with developing resilience in young people.

 Helpful links and other resources

-- Anxiety Canada has a number of resources concerning school anxiety and refusal:
+- Anxiety Canada has a number of resources concerning school anxiety and refusal.

 - The Alberta Education Office of Student Attendance and Re-engagement (OSAR) has a number of resources regarding school attendance.
+See this link.

 - The Manitoba Ministry of Education has attendance related resources directed at educators, parents, and students.
+See this link.